Vinegar and Honey

 Practically blinded Sam was forced to stop and try to sleep.
 Sleep was harder to find than he thought.
 The once friendly pine forest now felt threatening, with deep shadows that might hide anything.
 He tossed and turned for a while and finally gave up.
 Sitting up Sam brought his knees up to his chest.
 Resting his head on his knees Sam waited glumly for sunrise.

-Further up the road Ithican was being force to do the same.
+He was completely unaware of the fact that further up the road Ithican was being force to do the same.

 Watching Ithican he saw that the Elf did not feel the same way.
 Traditionally Elves shied away from magic, they saw it as an uncontrollable and destructive force.
 Their kind still had Magi, but they tended to restrict themselves to arts that didn’t require any electricity spell components.
 Ithican balked and jumped at every new display of the Magi’s talents.
 In the end the Elf had to be forcibly lead through the streets by Maury, Tommy’s second oldest brother.